usi-star/prevent/README.md

 <br>
 <br>

-## Toolsets and Replication Instructions
+## Toolsets and the replication instructions

 <br>

-### Global prerequisites
+Unzip the following archives after cloning the repository:
+- resouces/data/Datasets-Raw-Splitted:
+    - normal_w1
+    - normal_w2
+    - normal_w3
+    - normal_w1_2
+- resouces/data/Datasets-Raw:
+    - normal_w1
+    - normal_w2

-- Python version=3.7
+    - normal_w3
-- Pip version=22.0.4
+    - normal_w1_2
+- resouces/data/anomalies (in case you do not regenerate the anomalies on normal data - see the "Detect anomalies" paragraph of Prevent-A)
-- Matlab version=2019b
+    - normal_w2
-- JMV
+    - normal_w3

 <br>